Mohamed-Ayaan358/code_snips/README.md

 <h1>Code_snips</h1>

-https://api.github.com/repos/Mohamed-Ayaan358/code_snips(Proof of when the repo was made).
+https://api.github.com/repos/Mohamed-Ayaan358/code_snips (Proof of when the repo was made).

 It would be great if you could share this repository with others.